xxyj/blog/docs/README.md

 ---
 home: true
 heroImage: /headicon.jpeg
-actionText: 我的博客 →
+actionText: My Blog →
 actionLink: /detail/
 features:
-- title: 万物皆虚
+- title: Nothing is True
-  details: 万物皆为信息、数据。不应被世间事物所束缚，亦不应过于被旧有的思想所控制
+  details: Everything is information and data.
+Should not be bound by worldly things, nor should it be too much controlled by old ideas
-- title: 万法皆允
+- title: Everything is permitted
-  details: 万事皆被宇宙认可和允许。“心若在，梦就在”（自带BGM
+  details: Everything is recognized and allowed by the universe
-- title: 萌即是正义
+- title: Meng is justice
-  details: ka(太)wa(皮)yi(啦)
+  details: かわいい(～￣▽￣)～
-footer: 转载请在显眼位置明确注明出处 | Copyright © 2018-present
+footer: Copyright © 2018-present
 ---